 Allisa HastiePrayer and Spiritual Formation

-Allisa is a second year Ph.D. student studying Civil and Environmental Engineering.
+Allisa is a third year Ph.D. student studying Civil and Environmental Engineering.
 She grew up in central California before moving to the Midwest to complete her bachelors and masters degree at the University of Illinois.
 Her research focuses on equity in drinking water and wastewater systems in the U.S. and is passionate about the intersection between Christianity, environmental stewardship, and social justice.
 Allisa enjoys rock climbing, reading memoirs, country music, and facilitating IVGrad prayer groups.

 Our Commitments